-This easy to make recipe for homemade “cronuts” might just make you the most popular neighbor on the block.
-Topped with a sweet maple icing, these flaky croissant-donuts are guaranteed to please.
-Get creative with the toppings – nutella, jam, vanilla icing, it’s all good.
+These are topped with a sweet maple icing and are guaranteed to please.
+Get creative with the toppings - nutella, jam, vanilla icing, it's all good!

 - On a well floured surface, lay the pastry sheets together, one on top of the other - lining up the edges.
 Use a rolling pin to roll them out a little - so they stick together.

 - Fold in 1/3 from the left, then 1/3 on top from the right, lining up the edges well, so the rectangle is 1/3 of the original size.
 Use your rolling pin to roll this smaller rectangle out to the original size.
 Fold the sides in again and repeat this process for a total of 4 times.